Three easy steps to become a student

 (NOTES: This is all we need if you’re just taking a few classes to transfer back to your primary college, or if you’re taking a few courses for personal interest.
 Non-Iowa students enrolling exclusively for ECC online classes should be aware that ECC restricts fully online classes to students from SARA states; learn more on the Online/Distance Learning page.
 International students have different forms and requirements, which can be found on our International Students page.)

-2. Request that your official high school diploma or high school equivalency diploma and other previous college transcripts, if any, be sent to the Ellsworth Admissions Office.
+2. Request that your official high school transcript or high school equivalency transcript and other previous college transcripts, if any, be sent to the Ellsworth Admissions Office.

 3. Submit your ACT, SAT, ACCUPLACER or ASSET scores.